 Since the recent global financial crisis, the international community has had an increased focus on the analysis of financial stability and the development of improvements to the data, which support that analysis.
 This is particularly important for those countries, like the UK, which have a significant financial sector.
 An important area identified internationally for improvement is the development of flow of funds counterpart statistics.
 These improve our understanding of how each individual sector may be exposed to the risk that may build up in other sectors.
 These statistics support macro-economic analysis and financial stability policy.
 Counterpart statistics are not currently presented in this chapter.
 However, in response to the need for counterpart statistics, Office for National Statistics and the Bank of England started the joint Flow of Funds Project in 2014.
-More information on the project and experimental counterpart statistics is available based on last year's figures.
-Updated figures will be published on 17 November 2017.
+More information on the project and experimental counterpart statistics are available based on last year's figures.
+Updated figures will be published on 26 November 2018.
+Compendium Glossary An A to Z definition of the main terms used within the national accounts.